Best Gel Memory Foam Mattress

 A quality mattress should come with a policy that lets you try it out at home for a set number of days and a guarantee that the company will repair or replace a defective mattress.
 Sleep trials, warranties, and return policies save you from having to spend extra money on another mattress if your new one is unsuitable.

 Sleep trials are most commonly attached to online mattresses, although you can find in-store mattresses that have them.
 A person may need a month to adjust to a new mattress, and most trial periods give you much more time to decide how you like the mattress—typically between 90 to 120 days.
-If you don’t find your mattress comfortable, you can return or exchange it for a different model.
+If you don’t find your mattress comfortable, you can return it for a full refund.

 Return policies detail the conditions under which you can return the mattress.
 Some companies won’t accept a mattress back if it’s been opened, others will accept a return if the mattress is clean and undamaged.
 How you return the mattress can vary—a mattress company may pick up the mattress for you, or it might ask you to donate the mattress and show proof of donation before you receive a refund.